The Mind-Body Connection: How Stress Affects Cognitive Function

 • Hormones like cortisol and adrenaline can harm memory, focus, problem-solving, and mood, leading to poorer cognitive performance.

-• Mindful meditation and healthy habits like exercise and a balanced can improve mental and physical health, promoting the restoration of neuroplasticity and enhancing stress resilience.
+• Mindful meditation and healthy habits like exercise and a can improve mental and physical health, promoting the restoration of neuroplasticity and enhancing stress resilience.

 Understanding the Mind-Body Connection